ihsancelik/Api.Security/README.md

-# Api.Security
+# Dotnet Core 3.1 Api.Security JWT Bearer
- This project using multiple token authentication.
+- This project using multiple client-based-token authentications.
+- You can make even multiple role-based-client-based-token authentications.